-(3) Notes

-It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
-The following are the two cases.

-A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship.
+- (3) Notes - It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
+The following are the two cases. - \A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship.

-An advisor proposes a group work topic for a minor research project and recruits members.
+\An advisor proposes a group work topic for a minor research project and recruits members.
 Students earn credits after the advisor for Minor Research Project evaluates the reports written by each individual member.
 An additional report written as a group might be requested.
-For more details about group minor research projects, there will be a separate notification.